Musa al-Sadr: In Iraq

 Following the death of his father in 1953, he left Qom for Najaf to study theology under Ayatollah Muhsin al-Hakim and Abul Qasim Khui.
 There he had teachers such as: Ayatollah Hakim, Shaykh Morteza al Yasin, Ayatollah Abulqasim Khu'i, Shaykh Hossein Hilli, Shaykh Sadra Badkubahi, and others, some of whom became Marja after Ayatollah Borujerdi's death.
-Musa al-Sadr became a mujtahid in Najaf.
+Musa Sadr became a mujtahid in Najaf.
 In 1955 he traveled to Lebanon where he met Abd al-Hossein Sharafeddin.
 He had met him previously in 1936 when his family had hosted Abd al-Husayn in Iran.
 The same year he left Iran and returned to Najaf and, in the autumn of 1956, he married the daughter of Ayatollah Azizollah Khalili.

 Return to Iran

-After the 1958 Iraqi coup d'état and the overthrow of the monarchy in Iraq, Sadr returned to Iran.
+After the 1958 Iraqi coup d'état and the overthrow of the monarchy in Iraq, al-Sadr returned to Iran.
 There, he accepted the request of Ali Davani, who was sent by Ayatollah Shariatmadari, and became an editor of Darsha'i az maktab-e Islam, also known as Maktab-e Eslam, a journal published by the Hawza of Qom and endorsed by Ayatollah Broujerdi.
 He began contributing with the third issue, focusing on Islamic economics, "a novel subject at the time".
 His articles in this field were then published as a book.
 He soon became the journal's "de facto editor-in-chief".
 He left the journal in December 1959 along with some of its original founders.

-Musa Sadr also took part in devising a new scheme for Hawza called the "Preliminary plan for reforming the Hawza" (طرح مقدّماتی اصلاح حوزه), which was then withdrawn, in cooperation with Mohammad Beheshti.
+Musa al-Sadr also took part in devising a new scheme for Hawza called the "Preliminary plan for reforming the Hawza" (طرح مقدّماتی اصلاح حوزه), which was then withdrawn, in cooperation with Mohammad Beheshti.
 In 1959, Sadr founded a private high school which provided an alternative to the state educational system for "observant parents".